top of page

 The body knowledge and reflections generated from TAM Art for Wellbeing Project will be conveyed through a 50,000 words art thesis accompanied by art works as visual stimuli via an onsite exhibition.
 The ultimate outcome of this study is to explore if the utilisation of TAM will have a positive impact on creative capabilities.
 In addition, this artistic research will also identify which factor (colour styles, blurry effects or sequential juxtapositions) has the most and least impact on creativity as the main theme of the wellbeing experience.

 Besides, the results could be disseminated via several journal publications.
-Tentative Titles are: Psychedelic Colours as Creative Stimulation, Ambiguity as a Creative Stimulation, and Juxtaposition as a Creative Stimulation.
+Tentative Titles are: Visual Abstraction via Meditation as Creative Stimulation, Vibrancy, Ambiguity, and Tranquility as a Creative Stimulation, and Juxtaposition as a Creative Stimulation and Solutions.

 Artistic Experimentation on TAM project,